Lzduque/share-your-photos/readme.md

 -   WhatsApp Web Integration: Carefully review WhatsApp's terms of service to ensure compliance.
 The extension's functionality, especially regarding data extraction, might be subject to limitations or restrictions.
 -   Privacy and Security: Implement robust data handling practices to protect user privacy, especially when processing message content from WhatsApp Web.
--   Performance: Optimize the extension and server for performance, minimizing the impact on the user's browser and server load, particularly when monitoring for new content and processing data in real time.
+-   Performance: Optimize the extension and server for performance, minimizing the impact on the user's browser and server load, particularly when monitoring for new content and processing data in real-time.
 -   User Experience: Design the extension's UI and the custom page to be user-friendly, ensuring clear navigation and interaction, especially for displaying top-voted images.

 # Development Steps